Interface MillisecondStoreDataProvider

 - The offset in milliseconds between the Lukashian epoch (i.e. the start of the Lukashian Calendar) and the UNIX epoch in such a way that "unixEpochOffsetMilliseconds + millisecondsSinceUnixEpoch = millisecondsSinceLukashianEpoch", in other words, when the UNIX epoch is AFTER the Lukashian epoch, it needs to be a positive number.
 It needs to be measured around the point of the UNIX epoch, before any UNIX leap seconds were added.

-Following the previous constraint, this implementation of The Lukashian Calendar Mechanism also assumes that each year is at least 3 days long, i.e. there's a first day, a last one and at least one in between.
+Following the previous constraint, The Lukashian Calendar Mechanism also assumes that each year is at least 3 days long, i.e. there's a first day, a last one and at least one in between.

 Implementations of this interface do not have to provide any caching functionality: each method is called only once and the result is